 - Throughout Virginia: Help restore the health of the Chesapeake Bay and Virginia's rivers by participating in CBF's Grasses for the Masses program.
 Participants grow wild celery, a type of underwater grass, in their homes for 10-12 weeks.
 After 10-12 weeks of grow-out, participants will gather to plant their grasses in select local rivers to bolster grass populations and help restore the Bay.
 With workshops held throughout Virginia, there's plenty of opportunity to get involved.
 Find a workshop near you!

 - Annapolis, MD: Come on out for an informative afternoon with the Maryland environmental community.
 Hear from advocates and elected officials about Maryland's environmental legislative priorities.
 Learn more here!

 - Virginia Beach, VA: Join us for our next installment of our Brock Environmental Learning Series, as we dive into caring for your yard and practices that can save the Bay, your back, and your wallet.
 Reserve your spot now!

 - Baltimore, MD: Join us for the second film in Docs on the Docks film series, featuring the award-winning documentary Trash Dance.
 This film highlights the unseen men and women who pick up our trash.
 Immediately following the viewing, an expert panel will discuss the film and encourage participants to advocate for change in their communities, city, and watershed.
 Register here!

 Issues in this Post

-Polluted Runoff Algal Blooms Chemical Contamination Chesapeake Clean Water Blueprint Dead Zones Events CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond
+Runoff Pollution Algal Blooms Chemical Contamination Chesapeake Clean Water Blueprint Dead Zones Events CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond